 That is a long story.
 The short version is that we snowballed into it.
-I worked in New York as the executive pastry chef for Daniel Boulud at his three star Michelin restaurant.
-When we decided to move back to Vancouver I worked as a consultant for a couple high end hotels and saw there was a need for high quality chocolate in town.
+I worked in New York as the executive pastry chef for Daniel Boulud at his three-star Michelin restaurant.
+When we decided to move back to Vancouver I worked as a consultant for a couple of high-end hotels and saw there was a need for high-quality chocolate in town.

 What inspires your work?

 Work inspires work and I pull my inspiration from within.
-I get inspired by working with my team and sometimes by the feedback of what our customers like.
+I get inspired by working with my team and sometimes by the feedback on what our customers like.

 We were a pioneer.
-We plowed the path in 2000s with a concept that Vancouver hadn’t seen before.
+We plowed the path in the 2000s with a concept that Vancouver, BC hadn’t seen before.

 Today our aim is to continually improve.
 We want the business to be better, not bigger.
 We make sure our business and products stay innovative and fresh.
 We continue to work very hard to deliver the full deal.

-Our assortment of products is vast: 15 different cakes daily, 30 different chocolates, 15 different croissants, 25 assorted bars and confections, handmade chocolate hostess gifts and centerpieces, wedding cakes, plated dessert functions, and two cafés that offer take-out or sit-in that includes a savory menu and artisanal coffee drinks.
+Our assortment of products is vast: 15 different cakes daily, 30 different chocolates, 15 different croissants, 25 assorted bars and confections, handmade chocolate hostess gifts and centrepieces, wedding cakes, plated dessert functions, and two cafés that offer take-out or sit-in that includes a savoury menu and artisanal coffee drinks.
 And, we consistently give back to local communities that we do business in.

 What values drive you?